The Christian Story - telling the whole story (Sermon)

 It relies heavily on a number of sources, identified in the footnotes.

-Matthew 2: 13-end (Hebrews 2 10 – end)
+30 December 2007 1st Sun of Christmas Holy Innocents Matthew 2: 13-end (Hebrews 2 10 – end)

-[1].
+Lots of the things that I have been reading and hearing over the past few months have been about theology[1].
 Now there’s a sure-fire way of getting you to switch off right at the beginning of a sermon!
 But just a minute!
 I don’t mean the sort of academic theology that is studied in Universities and Theological Colleges.
 Not many of us are academic theologians – I’m certainly not!

-[2].
+In a “Thought for the Day” on the 300th anniversary of the birth of Charles Wesley, just before Christmas, Canon Alan Billings talked about how Charles’ hymns have shaped our Christian faith[2].
 Have you sung “Love Divine All Loves Excelling” at a wedding?
 Would Christmas be quite the same without “Hark the Herald Angels Sing”?
 These are just 2 of the 5000 hymns Charles Wesley had published.

 Theology is important – someone once said that “Everything the Church does is Theology” But there is a tendency to think that our faith consists of what we believe – of creeds and dogmas.
-Canon Billings says that to have faith is really to be drawn to the Christian Story, which engages our intellect, but also our imagination and our emotions – often as much through hymns and songs as (believe it or not!) through closely-argued sermons about theology!
+Canon Billings says that to have faith is really to be drawn to the Christian Story, which engages our intellect, but also our imagination and our emotions– often as much through hymns and songs as (believe it or not!) through closely-argued sermons about theology!

 The Christian Story gives us our moral and spiritual direction; it encourages us and challenges us.
 And, on occasion, it disturbs us.
 Which is, of course, where we come to our gospel reading – the massacre of the Innocents.